POST UPDATED ON: 5/22/2020

 HTTP is the standard protocol that your web browser uses to communicate with the sites you visit.
 HTTPS is the secure form of HTTP, meaning that the information being sent back and forth between your browser and the site you are visiting is encrypted.

 If your site is currently using HTTP, you can start the process of setting up HTTPS by purchasing an SSL (Secure Sockets Layer) certificate.
-If you are working with a managed hosting provider, they will be able to assist you with the setup, and may have hosting options that include an SSL.
+If you are working with a managed hosting and maintenance provider, they will be able to assist you with the setup, and may have hosting options that include an SSL.

-Why Should I Have HTTPS?
+Why should I have HTTPS?

 There are many security benefits to having an SSL and if you are collecting any information on your site—whether it be payment, confidential financial information, or simply contact details from visitors.
 When transferring information over a non-secure, HTTP connection, all communication is sent as plain text that could potentially be viewed or modified by a hacker, or really any interested third-party.
 A secure, encrypted connection prevents third parties from stealing that unencrypted information about users, and also prevents them from modifying the information your server is sending to the visitor’s browser.